Testing Our Masks

 Appropriate tests are done by a few specialist facilities and we sent our masks to be tested by Nelson Labs in Salt Lake City, USA, a leading global provider of laboratory testing and expert advisory services for MedTech and pharmaceutical companies.
 We waited five weeks, and on the 27th of May, we at last got the results of our tests and we are delighted to share them.

 PDF of official test results from Nelson Labs here.

 To assist you to understand these results, here are a few links with further information:

-What did we test: The ﬁltration eﬃciencies of our masks as a function of stopping aerosol particulates from penetrating the mask.
-This test method .has been specifically designed for measuring bacterial filtration efficiency of medical face masks.
+What did we test: The ﬁltration eﬃciencies of our masks as a function of stopping aerosol particles from penetrating the mask.
+This test method has been specifically designed for measuring bacterial filtration efficiency of medical face masks.

 How did we test it: Our tests were performed to ASTM F2101 – 19 and BS EN 14683:2019 standard, which specifies the construction, design, performance requirements and test methods for medical face masks intended to limit the transmission of infective agents from staff to patients during surgical procedures and other medical settings with similar requirements.